Trump says he could meet North Korea’s Kim at DMZ

-OSAKA, Japan (AP) — Eyeing a history-making photo opportunity, President Donald Trump issued a Twitter invitation Saturday to North Korea’s Kim Jong Un to meet for a handshake during a visit to the demilitarized zone with South Korea.
+OSAKA, Japan (AP) — Eyeing a history-making photo opportunity, President Donald Trump on Saturday issued a Twitter invitation to North Korea’s Kim Jong Un to join him for a hand shake during a visit to the demilitarized zone with South Korea.

 The invitation, while long rumored in diplomatic circles, still struck as an impulsive display of showmanship by a president bent on obtaining a legacy-defining nuclear accord.
-North Korea responded by calling the offer a “very interesting suggestion.”
+North Korea responded to offer by calling it a “very interesting suggestion.”

-Presidential visits to the DMZ are traditionally treated as carefully guarded secrets for security reasons.
-White House officials couldn’t immediately say whether Kim had agreed to meet with Trump.
+Presidential visits to the DMZ are traditionally treated as carefully guarded secrets for security reason.
+And White House officials couldn’t immediately say whether Kim had agreed to meet with Trump.
 The president himself claimed he wasn’t even sure Kim was in North Korea to accept the invitation.

 “All I did is put out a feeler, if you’d like to meet,” Trump said later of the message to Kim.
 He added, somewhat implausibly, that “I just thought of it this morning.”

-Trump is scheduled to fly to South Korea later Saturday after the Group of 20 summit in Japan.
+Trump is scheduled to fly to South Korea later Saturday after he concludes meetings at the Group of 20 summit in Osaka, Japan, including with the president of China.
 He told reporters during a breakfast with Saudi Arabian Crown Prince Mohammed bin Salman that he would be visiting the heavily fortified area between the two Koreas.

 “We’re going there,” the president said.